In partnership with the Maine Memory Network Maine Memory Network

 Maine Historical Society/MaineToday Media

 John Francis Susep (1880-1964) was a member of the Penobscot Nation.
 Susep attended the infamous Carlisle Indian School in Pennsylvania from 1902 to 1904, organized to assimilate Indigenous youth with a mission to “Kill the Indian in him, and save the man.”
-He returned to the Penobscot Nation at age fourteen, where he worked as a guide, basket maker, moccasin maker, musician, and carver.
+He returned to the Penobscot Nation at age twenty-four, where he worked as a guide, basket maker, moccasin maker, musician, and carver.
 He worked and lived on Sugar Island, harvesting fire wood for the Penobscot Communities on Olamon and Indian Islands.

 John Susep played the bass horn in the Penobscot Band and the Indian Island Orchestra, gaining the nickname Johnny Basshorn.
 In 1926, Susep traveled with the Indian Island Orchestra to Philadelphia to play at the US Sesquicentennial (150th), entertained at Strawbridge and Clouthier department store, and played vaudeville stages in New York.